Project Description

 Governance Structure

-Governance Structure Diagram detailing the Project Management Committee (PMC), Administration Leadership Team (ALT), Monitoring and Evaluation Advisory Committee (MEAC), three Regional Community Advisory Committees (RCAC), and eight Work Package Teams (WPTs).
+Governance Structure Diagram detailing the Project Management Committee (PMC), Administration Leadership Team (ALT), Monitoring and Evaluation Advisory Committee (MEAC), two Regional Community Advisory Committees (RCAC), and eight Work Package Teams (WPTs).

 ROLERESPONSIBILITY